auriq/essentia_docs/source/reference/manpages/aq_udb.rst

 =====================

-For each export/count/scan operation, data is generally processd by first scanning user buckets, then tables and rows within each bucket.
+For each export/count/scan operation, data is processed according to the commandline options in this way:

+* Var columns are initialized according the `-var`_ options.

-To be specific, for each user bucket in the database:
+* Then the user buctets are scanned.
+For each user bucket in the database:

-* The `-pp`_ (pre-processing) groups are executed in the order they are specified on the commandline.
+  * The `-pp`_ groups are executed in the order they are specified on the commandline.
 For each ``-pp`` group:

-  * The `-pp_var`_ rules are executed first.
+    * Var columns are initialized according the `-pp_var`_ rules.
     * Then the ``-pp`` table is scanned.
 For each row in the table:

       * The list of `-pp_evlc`_, `-pp_filt`_ and `-pp_goto`_ rules
         (including any "-if-elif-else-endif" controls) are executed in order.

+    * When all the rows are exhausted, the `-pp_end_of_scan`_ rule is executed.

   * Then, if a module is specified (see `-mod`_), its user bucket processing function (if any) is called.
     This function can inspect and/or modify arbitrary data in the bucket.
     It can also tell the server to skip the current bucket so that it will not be exported/counted/scanned.

   * Then export/count/scan processing on the target table begins.
 For each data row in the target table:

     * The ``-filt`` rule is processed.
     * Then, if a module is specified (see `-mod`_), its row processing function (if any) is called.
       This function can inspect and/or modify the current data row.
       It can also tell the server to skip the current row so that it will not be exported/counted/scanned.
-  * Finally, export/count on the data row is carried out.
+    * Finally, the data row is exported/counted.

 See Also